TagoreNand/agentic-free-rag-ops/README.md

 ## What to improve next

-If you want to evolve this into a stronger production-style system, the next logical upgrades are:
+I want to evolve this into a stronger production-style system, the next logical upgrades are:

 - multi-source web retrieval beyond Wikipedia
 - source attribution with richer citations